2020PB/police-brutality/all-locations.md

 Footage shows protestors fleeing from tear gas or smoke in a park.
 Frames are captured that show protestors apparently struggling to breathe.
 Police can be seen ripping umbrellas from protestors and striking them.

-tags: tear-gas, strike, beat, property-destruction
+tags: tear-gas, strike, beat, property-destruction, protestor

 id: or-portland-17